dockercompose-man/obsidian_public/essential education/README.md

 I’m Michael, a 37-year-old tech enthusiast from Canada, and I love to inspire and educate people in IT.

-This Repository **Boilerplates** is my personal template collection.
+This Repository **Essential Education** is my personal template collection.
 Here you'll find templates, and configurations for various tools, and technologies.

 > ⚠️ Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.